Let’s discuss the details

 No, you don’t have to live in Malta.
 However, you cannot spend more than 183 days a year in another country.

-The Maltese residence permit card is renewed every year.
-The holder submits a tax return and pays the tax due by the end of April of the year following the reporting one.
-The Inland Revenue Department sends a payment confirmation, and the Identity Malta Agency reissues a residence permit card.
+The holder must submit a tax return and pay the tax due by the end of April of the year following the reporting year.
+The tax office then sends confirmation of the payment, based on which the Identity Malta Agency replaces the residence permit card.